davepinch/pinchy.cc/content/streams/hello-world/please-browse-this-site-through-the-wayback-machine.md

   - If the page looks old, archive it (I periodically change the footer or global styles to make it easier to identify older pages).
   - The pages of this site are constantly changing.
-  - Capture pages often to enrich time-based navigation.
+  - Capture pages often to enrich time-based navigation. tips for identifying older pages that should be re-archived:
+  - If you do not see a <random> section, re-archive.
+  - If you see a county without the state, re-archive.
+For example, King County should be listed as King County, Washington.
+As of September 17, 2024, all county links should be fully qualified with the state.
+Previously I referenced counties without the state as it looks nicer, but there are duplicates across different states.
 tags:
   - TODO
 ---